iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.2-0.9.3.md

 >
 > * Values of column `alias.goto` and `alias.alias_to` are the same.
 > * You can add as many additional email addresses as you want.
-> * In above sample, `extra@domain.com` can be email address belong to your alias domain.
+> * In above sample, `extra@domain.com` can be an email address belong to your alias domain.

 ### Add new SQL table `outbound_wblist` in `amavisd` database